shyiko/kubesec/README.md

 `kubesec` is written in Go, works with (or without) [Yubikey](https://www.yubico.com/) ❤.

-> For general-purpose secret management, take a look at [mozilla/sops](https://github.com/mozilla/sops) (`kubesec`'ve drawn a lot of inspiration from it).
+> For general-purpose secret management, take a look at [mozilla/sops](https://github.com/mozilla/sops)
+(`kubesec`'s drawn a lot of inspiration from it).

 ## Installation